CaseyHofland/UIWitches/README.md

 # UI Witches
-This package allows you to add 🧙🏻‍♀️witches to your UI, which will put a 💫spell on their result.
+This package allows you to put 🧙🏻‍♀️witches on your UI and cast a 💫spell on it!

-Easily and cleanly separate UI manipulation logic into their own scripts (spells) and let your witch do the rest!
+Easily separate UI code into their own scripts (spells) and select them with your witches.
+This package will make your UI manipulation code reusable and make it easy for designers to add logic to their UI.